Raymond James slashes price target on Valley National Bancorp [VLY] – find out why.

-Valley National Bancorp [NASDAQ: VLY] surged by $0.07 during the normal trading session on Monday and reaching a high of $10.99 during the day while it closed the day at $10.12.
+Valley National Bancorp [NASDAQ: VLY] jumped around 0.07 points on Monday, while shares priced at $9.59 at the close of the session, up 0.74%.
 The company report on March 3, 2023 that Valley National Bancorp Declares Its Regular Quarterly Preferred and Common Stock Dividends.

 Sponsored